Skip to Content

 When asked what iconic dish comes to mind when talking about Tết, Bánh Chưng is usually the first answer.
 Bánh Chưng is a rice cake made with mung bean and fatty pork fillings packed neatly inside lá dong or green banana leaves (also known as lá chuối).
 Its square shape symbolizes the ground expressing gratitude to their ancestors and the earth, as ancient Vietnamese people believed the sky is round and the earth is square.

-The process of making Bánh Chưng is time consuming and requires the contribution of several people, thus making it a special chance for Vietnamese people to gather with their families to make Bánh Chưng and tell each other stories about Tet.
+Making Bánh Chưng is time consuming and requires the assistance of several people, thus making it a special chance for Vietnamese people to gather with their families to make Bánh Chưng and tell each other stories about Tet.

 “If Bánh Chưng represents the earth, Bánh Giầy is the sky.”